About Sydney College of Divinity

 |6.5 or greater overall, with no score less than 6.0 in each band of the test.

 Provisional admission may be granted for an overall score of 6.0 with no score less than 6.0 in each band.
 All course units must be passed in the first 2 semesters of enrolment for the provisional status to be removed.
 If this requirement is not met the admission is cancelled.

 |BTh (Hons), BMin (Hons) and all Postgraduate Awards||7.0 or greater in all bands of the test.|

 Application for admission into SCD undergraduate and postgraduate coursework courses is made directly with the Teaching Bodies of the SCD.
 The contact detail for each Teaching Body is available on the SCD website.
 Once an application is received, the Teaching Body processes the application in light of the entry criteria for the award in question and then submits a request for admission to the SCD.
 This request is then reviewed by the SCD’s Student Support and Administration Committee (SSAC) (meet every month) and on receiving approval the Teaching Body advises the student.

 Application for admission into SCD postgraduate research courses is made directly with the SCD.
 The application is received by the Research Director and admission approval is granted by the SCD Research Committee.
 The outcome of the application is communicated to the student via the Research Director.

 Once a student’s admission has been approved by the SCD SSAC the Registrar of the admitting Teaching Body advises the student of their successful entry (or otherwise) into an SCD course.
-This is followed by unit registration, for the subject’s the student wants to study, with the Registrar of the
+This is followed by unit registration, for the subject’s the student wants to study, with the Registrar of the Teaching Body.

 If the student has completed prior study an application for credit can be lodged with the SSAC by the Teaching Body Registrar on behalf of the student.
 The decision of the SSAC will be communicated to the student by the Registrar of the Teaching Body.